superwzx/wDialog/README.md

 # wDialog
-wDialog is a jquery dialog plugin.
+wDialog is a jQuery Modal Dialog plugin.